 Photographing weddings is what I love to do, not selling.
 That’s why I include all your photos, full-size and watermark free, as standard.
 I don’t limit the number I give you, with the intention of you paying up for more; I don’t only edit a select few, as some other photographer do – I individually edit every photo, and you receive them all.
 Obviously the exact number varies from wedding to wedding, but you can expect around 800 – 1000+ for 10 hours’ coverage.

 Now, I’m not saying this to impress anyone with numbers – as quality is obviously more important that quantity – but I just want you to know that I won’t be limiting you, pushing you to pay more to receive more of your photos – I have absolutely no interest in that.
 You can make prints, albums or canvases from the files you receive, and though you can also do this through me, I don’t have any interest in pushing this on to you at all; to me, the essence of wedding photography is in the capturing, the images – not the selling.

 If you’ve made it all the way down to here…

-…then you may wish to find out more about my wedding packages, browse through my gallery, look at my recent ‘Best of 2017’ post, or perhaps enquire about a potential booking.
+…then you may wish to find out more about my wedding packages, browse through my gallery, look at my recent ‘Best of 2019‘ post (where I’ve written about every single capture), or perhaps enquire about a potential booking.
 I have lots of recent work on my blog, too, and some featured weddings over here.